gsingers/search_engineering/README.md

 1. Create a "parent" directory somewhere on your local filesystem, such as `~/projects/corise/search_engineering` and change into that directory
    2. Git clone this repository underneath that directory
    3. `mkdir datasets`
+2. You can proceed as required by the project with downloading the data, etc.
-2. Run docker by attaching volumes for the repo and the dataset:
+3. (Optional) Run docker by attaching volumes for the repo and the dataset:
    3. Interactive: `docker run -v <PATH TO WHERE YOU CLONED THIS REPO>:/workspace/search_engineering -v ~/projects/corise/search_engineering/datasets:/workspace/datasets --network docker_opensearch-net --name search_engineering -it gsingers/search_engineering:latest`
-6. Once in your Docker instance, you can proceed as required by the project with downloading the data, etc.  Note: you may want to download the data natively into the `datasets` directory, as doing it through Docker can be quite slow
+   4. You can also run natively, but our ability to support you will be limited.
+If you do, please see the `.gitpod.Dockerfile` for system requirements, Python versions, etc.
+5. If you are running locally, be sure to `pip install` the `requirements.txt` file located in the root directory into a virtual environment running Python 3.9.7.
+Again, see `.gitpod.Dockerfile` if you are not sure.

 # Working in Gitpod (Officially Supported)